h5o/h5o-js/README.md

   - Use the UMD module available in `dist/outliner.min.js` with a fallback to global `HTML5Outline` or `var HTML5Outline = require('h5o')` in node or browserify
   - `HTML5Outline(startFrom)` (you likely want `startFrom` to be `document.body`).
 Returned value is an outline object, with sections.
-  - `outline.asHTML(createLinks)` to get HTML with an ordered list.
-If `createLinks` is `true`, the DOM will be amended with IDs and the list will contain links for navigation
+  - `outline.asHTML( [ options | createLinks ])` to get HTML with an ordered list.
+      - If `options.createLinks` (or `createLinks`) is `true`, the DOM will be amended with IDs and the list will contain links for navigation.
+      - If `options.skipToHeader` is true, the outline HTML will only include the sub-sections of the first section in the outline (which is usually the `body`), i.e. it will only contain the sections of the documents, skipping the title of the whole document.

 ## Development ##